Set up a Data Services container for background tasks

 Before you begin

-Ensure the server where you’re adding this container has a minimum of 5.5 GB of memory available for the container’s use.
+Ensure the server where you’re adding this container has sufficient memory available:

 The Data Service containers require a persistent 22 GB filesystem for intermediate global configuration data.
 Do one of the following: